This Choc Chunk Banana Bread has been our go to for a while now. It’s fluffy, chocolate-y, super easy to make and just overall delicious.

-This Choc Chunk Banana Bread is our go to.
-I hope you love it just as much as we do.
-Please let me know what you think about it in the comments or tag me on Instagram @nothangryanymore with your creations!
+I hope you love making and eating this choc chunk banana bread just as much as I do.
+Please let me know what you think about it in the comments or tag me on Instagram @nothangryanymore with your creations.
+I love seeing them!

 Choc Chunk Banana Bread

 - 1 pinch salt

 - 1/2 tsp vanilla extract

 - 50 g sunflower oil

 - 100 g almond meal

 - 160 g flour